AliahG97/ANG-Ecommerce/README.md

 2. GET product by id:Use the GET product by id API call to find a specific product by their unique product id.

-3. GET category:Use the GET category API call to find all categories.
+3. GET category: Use the GET category API call to find all categories.
 Search by "categories/id", to find a specific product in that category by their unique product id

 4. POST new product: Use the POST new product API call to create a new product.